 The West Process Primary Treatment Facilities were constructed in the 1930's as part of the original plant construction and were rehabilitated once in 1979 and again in 2005.
 Primary Sedimentation Tanks 1 and 2 (formerly used for dewatered sludge cake storage) were rebuilt.
-The East Process Primary Treatment Facilities were constructed in 1972 and have recently been rebuilt.
+The East Process Primary Treatment Facilities were constructed in 1972 rehabilitation of the sedimentation tanks was completed in 2006.